Keyfactor/globalsign-mssl-cagateway/README.md

 ### Security
-The security section does not change specifically for the Entrust CA Gateway.
+The security section does not change specifically for the GlobalSign CA Gateway.
 Refer to the AnyGateway Documentation for more detail.
 ```json
   /*Grant permissions on the CA to users or groups in the local domain.
 	READ: Enumerate and read contents of certificates.